sarahmorin/multivar_hypergeom/CONTRIBUTING.rst

 If you are proposing a feature:

+* Explain why it would be a useful feature.
 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that code contributions are welcome :)